hhovhann/game-management/README.md

 ## Software Design

-* The project is create by using power of Spring Boot (Dependency Injection (IoC) as weel following some SOLID principles
+* The project is created by using power of Spring Boot (Dependency Injection (IoC) as weel following some SOLID principles
 * For Software Design, Rest API design, Database Design tried to followed the best practises
 * For database data preparation mostly used the power from DbRider for Controller Integration and Repository tests
 * There are two entities: Game (id, name) and Gamer with fields (id, name, level, Geography (city, country)).